 Best for the World businesses are proving that competing not only to be the best in the world, but the best for the world, is a winning strategy, and they can lead the way as more businesses continue to join the movement that is transforming the global economy to benefit all people, communities, and the planet.— B Lab’s Best for the World list

-When we learned that Mightybytes was included in B Lab’s 2021 Best for the World list we were elated.
-Every year, B Lab—the nonprofit that certifies B Corps around the world—releases an annual list of companies scoring in the top 5% of the B Impact Assessment (BIA), the free, confidential tool that over 100,000 businesses use to measure what matters most.
+Best for the World B Corps score in the top five percent of the B Impact Assessment (BIA), the free, confidential tool that over 150,000 businesses use to measure their impact.

-- Workers: How do you treat employees, contractors, and others who work for you?
+- Workers: How do your company treat employees, contractors, and others who work for you?

-- Governance: What policies and practices do you use to run a transparent and accountable organization?
+- Governance: What policies and practices does your company use to run a transparent and accountable organization?

-- Environment: How do you reduce your company’s environmental impact and regenerate ecological systems?
+- Environment: How does your company reduce its environmental impact and regenerate ecological systems?

-- Community: How do you support the communities in which your business resides?
+- Community: How does your business support the communities in which it resides?

-- Customers: Who do you choose to do business with?
+- Customers: Who do you choose to conduct business with?

 The Governance Impact Area evaluates your company’s overall mission, ethics, accountability and transparency through topics such as integration of social and environmental goals in employees’ performance evaluation, impact reporting and transparency, stakeholder engagement, and more.— B Impact Assessment, Governance Impact Area

 Known for its rigor, B Corp certification challenges business leaders to push boundaries and think differently about how to run their company.
-It is a great blueprint for innovation and for building an impact-focused organization that considers stakeholders in all business decisions and is often better prepared for long-term challenges.
+It is a great blueprint for innovation and for building an impact-focused organization that considers stakeholders in all business decisions.

 Under the Governance category, users answer questions about the role positive social and environmental impact plays in company policies and practices, such as: